 Adverse events

-Few studies reported frequency of adverse events, with two distinct networks preventing a complete comparison of the include treatments.
-The first network consisted of two studies comparing anesthetic drops, anesthetic drops in addition to acetaminophen, and anesthetic drops with sweet taste (n = 160, Fig. 2D) .
+Few studies reported the frequency of adverse events, with two distinct networks preventing a complete comparison of the include treatments.
+The first network consisted of two studies comparing anesthetic drops, anesthetic drops in addition to acetaminophen, and anesthetic drops with a sweet taste (n = 160, Fig. 2D) .
 Adverse events in all cases were bradycardia, but there was a large unexplained in the baseline risk of events between studies.
 The second network consisted of two studies comparing anesthetic drops with NNS against anesthetic drops with a multisensory intervention (n = 104, Fig 2C).
 All arms in all included studies had at least one event.
-Because all nodes were single study connections, a fixed effect model was used.
-In both networks there were no statistically significant differences found between interventions (Fig 5).
+Because all nodes were single study connections, a fixed-effect model was used.
+In both networks, there were no statistically significant differences found between interventions (Fig 5).

 Discussion

 To our knowledge, this is the first attempt at a network meta-analyses of interventions intended to decrease procedural pain in preterm neonates.
 While most comparisons failed to reach statistical significance, probabilistic results support the hypothesis that engaging more sensory systems likely results in improved pain relief.
-The exception is in the recovery period where sweet taste was the optimal intervention, although it should be considered that this was the result of a single trial.
+The exception is during the recovery period where sweet taste was the optimal intervention, although it should be considered that this was the result of a single trial.
 Point estimates were robust to sensitivity analyses, which provides some degree of confidence in their findings although all results should be interpreted with caution.

 Interpretation of the findings is complicated by profound heterogeneity across all networks.
 This is especially problematic considering pairwise meta-analyses results showed that acetaminophen, and multisensory interventions combined with topical anesthetic, were superior to topical anesthetic alone.
 No sensitivity analysis could meaningfully reduce heterogeneity, which was driven in all cases by disparate results in the current studies.
 Investigation of potential sources of heterogeneity was further limited by incomplete procedure reporting which made it difficult to know the exact timing of the recording of the pain response, and potentially important procedural modifiers (e.g. presence or absence of eyelid speculum or scleral depression).
 While these factors may explain some additional heterogeneity, it should be noted that this appears to be a consistent problem faced in meta-analysis pain-relieving interventions in neonates.
 Two recently updated Cochrane systematic reviews assessed nonpharmacologic12 and skin-to-skin contact53 as interventions for reducing pain from commonly performed painful procedures in preterm and term neonates.
-In both cases, moderate the high heterogeneity was a commonly cited a reason for downgrading the level of evidence from combined analysis.
-The recently updated review of sucrose for painful procedures did not experience the same difficulty, however most analyses were limited to single studies54.
+In both cases, moderate the high heterogeneity was a commonly cited reason for downgrading the level of evidence from combined analysis.
+The recently updated review of sucrose for painful procedures did not experience the same difficulty.
+However, most analyses were limited to single studies54.
 No reviews have had success in identifying explanations for this heterogeneity, and thus it is unclear whether it is the result of methodological or clinical heterogeneity.

-An unexpected challenge in interpreting these results arises from the need to compare interventions which are amenable to blinding with those that generally are not.
-For example, it is relatively simple to blind sterile water against sweet tasting solutions, but not possible to do so when comparing anesthetic drops alone to a multisensory intervention (e.g. NIDCAP, or sensorial saturation).
+An unexpected challenge in interpreting these results arises from the need to compare interventions which are amenable to blinding with those that are not.
+For example, it is relatively simple to blind, sterile water against sweet-tasting solutions, but not possible to do so when comparing anesthetic drops alone to a multisensory intervention (e.g. NIDCAP, or sensorial saturation).
 As a result, it is possible that estimates of multisensory interventions are biased which may make them appear to be superior to sweet taste alone when in fact they are not.
 This may have clinical implications, as multisensory interventions are more resource intensive to implement.